Sunday, March 16, 2025

 Breakfast and Dessert

-1* scrambled eggs, with sausage, a side of sauteed kale and side of quartered roast brussel sprouts or any other cruciferous veggie
+1* scrambled eggs, with sausage, a side of sauteed kale and side of quartered roasted brussel sprouts or any other cruciferous veggie

-2* dessert-oat chocolate ice cream, I added almond butter, banana, choco chips, cranberries
+2* dessert-oat chocolate ice cream, I added almond butter, banana, choco chips, cranberries!!!
+SO DELICIOUS!!!

 Dipping Sauces-